 Pink kitchens are everywhere right now, and while they might seem like a trend that resides in the squares of Instagram and Pinterest, they become a whole lot more liveable when you pair them with a deeper, more muted shade.

-Look how in this kitchen, the very bold pink is take down a notch or two by the darker purple cabinets behind, it just results in a much more grown up look.
+Look how in this kitchen, the very bold pink is taken down a notch or two by the darker purple kitchen cabinets behind, it just results in a much more grown up look.

 Are two tones kitchens in style?

 Yes, two toned kitchens are in style!
 They have definitely increased in popularity over the last year but that's not to say they aren't a timeless look.
 They have longevity too, because you can be more experimental in your color choices, but you won't tired of them as quickly as if you'd gone for one single shade.

 'Your kitchen doesn’t have to stay as one color.
 By using two shades, not only does it give you opportunity to reference two colours from your palette, but it lets you change the pace of your scheme.' says Emma Sims-Hilditch, co-founder, Neptune.

 What color cabinets never go out of style?